 “Navigating social media for content marketing can be a little like entering a dark forest without a map,” writes CMI.
 The cover imagery reflects this viewpoint, as do the graphics used throughout the e-book, such as a compass and a backpack.

-It then goes on to explain how a certain company—in this case, music business Pandora—uses LinkedIn for content distribution.
+It then explains how a particular company—in this case, music business Pandora—uses LinkedIn for content distribution.

 How to Start a Blog by Ogi Djuraskovic, Kristi Hines and the FirstSiteGuide Team

-If there’s one word to describe the look of this e-book, it’s fun.
+If there’s one word to describe the look of this e-book design, it’s fun.
 From beginning to end, it uses visuals that remind you of light-hearted Pixar films.

 Take, for example, this series of footsteps that follow your progress throughout one section of the ebook.
 The section outlines steps for setting up a blog.